 (your source program)

-Note:

-(1) The second parameter (PARM) specifies the assembler option NODECK, which tells the assembler not to produce any punched object module.
-For a full discussion of assembler options, see "Assembler Options for OS/VS" on page 24.
-To run a job that both assembles and executes your program, code the following statements:
+Note: The second parameter (PARM) specifies the assembler option NODECK, which tells the assembler not to produce any punched object module on SYSPUNCH.
+For a full discussion of assembler options, see "Assembler H Options" on page 29.